tomtec77/docker-python-workbox/README.md

 Because the certificates aren't produced by a trusted certificate provider known to the browser, we will see a message like
-![Your connection is not private](images/connection_not_private.png) Click on 'Advanced', then on 'proceed to localhost (unsafe)' to continue.
+![Your connection is not private](images/connection_not_private.png)

+Click on 'Advanced', then on 'proceed to localhost (unsafe)' to continue (you only need to do this once).